Moonbeam Price Tops $0.40 (GLMR)

-Moonbeam (GLMR) traded 4.8% higher against the U.S. dollar during the 1-day period ending at 22:00 PM ET on April 13th.
-During the last week, Moonbeam has traded up 4.4% against the U.S. dollar.
-Moonbeam has a market cap of $247.56 million and $7.99 million worth of Moonbeam was traded on exchanges in the last day.
-One Moonbeam coin can now be bought for approximately $0.40 or 0.00001291 BTC on major exchanges.
+Moonbeam (GLMR) traded 2.2% lower against the dollar during the 1-day period ending at 17:00 PM ET on April 17th.
+Moonbeam has a total market cap of $248.92 million and approximately $7.82 million worth of Moonbeam was traded on exchanges in the last 24 hours.
+One Moonbeam coin can now be bought for $0.40 or 0.00001356 BTC on popular exchanges.
+In the last week, Moonbeam has traded 6.2% higher against the dollar.

 About Moonbeam

-GLMR uses the hashing algorithm.
-It was first traded on August 19th, 2021.
-Moonbeam’s total supply is 1,046,109,654 coins and its circulating supply is 622,413,239 coins.
-Moonbeam’s official Twitter account is @moonbeamnetwork and its Facebook page is accessible here.
+Moonbeam (CRYPTO:GLMR) uses the hashing algorithm.
+It launched on August 19th, 2021.
+Moonbeam’s total supply is 1,046,109,654 coins and its circulating supply is 623,383,043 coins.
 The Reddit community for Moonbeam is https://reddit.com/r/moonbeam and the currency’s Github account can be viewed here.
 The official website for Moonbeam is moonbeam.network.
 The official message board for Moonbeam is medium.com/moonbeam-network.
+Moonbeam’s official Twitter account is @moonbeamnetwork and its Facebook page is accessible here.

 One of the design goals of Moonbeam is to create an environment that is as close as possible to Ethereum, and to offer a set of Web3 RPC endpoints that are compatible with Ethereum.
 However, Moonbeam is also a Substrate based chain, which means that it exposes Substrate RPCs, and that it has integral functionality that is powered by Substrate such as Staking, Governance, and other features which are not part of the Ethereum API.”